AliSoftware/alisoftware.github.io/_posts/2016-03-27-pattern-matching-1.md

 ## Using fixed values

 Remember that `case`  is still about **pattern matching**, so it tries to **match** what you try to compare it with.
-This means that you can also use a constant values to check if it matches.
+This means that you can also use constant values to check if it matches.
 For example:

 ```swift
 extension Media {